Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Location.
-42° 37.567′ N, 74° 8.03′ W. Marker is in Berne, New York, in Albany County.
-Marker is on Berne-Altamont Road (New York State Route 156), on the right when traveling south.
+42° 37.567′ N, 74° 8.03′ W. Marker has been reported damaged.
+Marker is in Berne, New York, in Albany County.
+It is on Berne-Altamont Road (New York State Route 156), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 2975 Route 156, Berne NY 12023, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ax Factory (about 500 feet away, measured in a direct line); Weidman Home (about 500 feet away); Reformed Dutch Church (approx. 0.2 miles away); Cheese Factory (approx. 0.3 miles away); Anti-Rent (approx. 0.4 miles away); Schools (approx. half a mile away); Dedicated (approx. half a mile away); Pioneer (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this location: Ax Factory (about 500 feet away, measured in a direct line); Weidman Home (about 500 feet away); Reformed Dutch Church (approx. 0.2 miles away); Cheese Factory (approx. 0.3 miles away); Anti-Rent (approx. 0.4 miles away); Schools (approx. half a mile away); Dedicated (approx. half a mile away); Pioneer (approx. 0.6 miles away).
 Touch for a list and map of all markers in Berne.

 Regarding Mill Site.
 Carding is the process of combing fibers to untangle, straighten and lay them parallel before spinning them.
-Before wool can be spun into yarn for knitting or weaving into cloth,
+Before wool can be spun into

 Paid Advertisement